 5. implementation of the solution;

-However, the effectiveness of operational management largely depends on the timely receipt of information about the state of the organization, which is necessary for making managerial decisions.
-One of the ways to collect this information can be a system for monitoring the state and development of an educational institution.
+However, the effectiveness of operational management largely depends on the timely receipt of information about the state of the organization necessary for making management decisions.
+One of the ways to collect this information can be a system for monitoring the condition and development of an educational institution.

 Bibliographic link

 Mokretsova L.A., Skorokhod O.S.
-TO THE QUESTION OF OPERATIONAL MANAGEMENT OF A GENERAL EDUCATIONAL INSTITUTION // Modern problems of science and education. - 2006. - No. 4.;
+ON THE QUESTION OF OPERATIONAL MANAGEMENT OF A GENERAL EDUCATIONAL INSTITUTION // Modern problems of science and education. – 2006. – No. 4.;

-The main subject of relations arising in the organization and implementation of the educational process is an educational institution.
-Legislation establishes the principle of independence of an educational institution in solving a number of issues, for example, in the implementation of the educational process, the selection and placement of personnel, scientific, financial, economic and other areas of activity.
+The main subject of relations arising during the organization and implementation of the educational process is the educational institution.
+The legislation enshrines the principle of independence of an educational institution in resolving a number of issues, for example, in the implementation of the educational process, selection and placement of personnel, scientific, financial, economic and other areas of activity.

-Powers of an educational institution can be divided into several groups, depending on the area in which they are carried out
+Powers of the educational institution can be divided into several groups, depending on the area in which they are carried out

 1. Powers in the field of financial and material support educational process.
-Educational institution within its own financial resources provides material and technical support and equipment of the educational process, equipment of premises in accordance with state and local standards and requirements.
+Educational institution within its own financial resources provides logistics and equipment for the educational process, equipment of premises in accordance with state and local standards and requirements.
 It can also attract additional sources of financial and material resources, including bank loans, and must annually report to the founder and the public on the receipt and expenditure of financial and material resources.

 2. Powers in the field of staffing the educational process.
-The educational institution establishes the management structure, approves staffing, distributes official duties, selects, employs and places personnel, is responsible for the level of their qualifications; establishes the rates of wages and official salaries of employees within the limits of its own financial resources, as well as allowances and additional payments to official salaries, the procedure and amounts of bonuses.
+The educational institution establishes a management structure, approves staffing table, distributes job responsibilities, carries out selection, hiring and placement of personnel, is responsible for their level of qualifications; establishes wage rates and official salaries of employees within the limits of its own financial resources, as well as allowances and additional payments to official salaries, the procedure and amounts of bonuses.

 3. Powers for organizational and methodological support of the educational process.
-An educational institution independently carries out the educational process in accordance with the charter, license and certificate of state accreditation.
-To do this, it develops and approves the component of the educational institution of the state educational standard of general education, educational programs and curricula, working curricula of courses and disciplines, annual calendar academic schedules.
-It selects textbooks from approved federal lists of textbooks recommended or approved for use in the educational process, conducts ongoing monitoring of progress and intermediate certification of students, organizes and improves the methodological support of the educational process, and promotes the activities of teachers' (pedagogical) and methodological associations.
+The educational institution independently carries out the educational process in accordance with the charter, license and certificate of state accreditation.
+To do this, it develops and approves the educational institution component of the state educational standard of general education, educational programs and curricula, working curricula of courses and disciplines, annual calendar educational schedules.
+It selects textbooks from approved federal lists of textbooks recommended or approved for use in the educational process, conducts ongoing monitoring of academic performance and intermediate certification of students, organizes and improves methodological support for the educational process, and promotes the activities of teachers (pedagogical) and methodological associations.

-4. Rule-making powers of an educational institution are implemented by him in the development and adoption of local regulations necessary for the organization of his activities, primarily the educational process.
+4. Rule-making powers of an educational institution are implemented by him in the development and adoption of local regulations necessary for organizing his activities, primarily the educational process.
 Such acts include the charter of an educational institution, internal regulations, etc.

-5. Powers to form a contingent of students and exercise their rights in the field of education.
-An educational institution, as a rule, independently forms a contingent of students (pupils) within the quota specified by the license, exercises control over the timely provision certain categories students of additional material support and benefits; ensures proper conditions for the maintenance of pupils (in an educational institution of a boarding school type); creates conditions for the work of departments of organizations Catering and medical institutions, provides control over their work in order to protect and promote the health of students and employees of the educational institution.
+5. Powers to form a student population and realize their rights in the field of education.
+An educational institution, as a rule, independently forms a contingent of students (pupils) within the quota specified by the license, and exercises control over the timely provision of separate categories students of additional material support and benefits; ensures proper living conditions for pupils (in a boarding educational institution); creates conditions for the work of organizational units Catering and medical institutions, ensures control over their work in order to protect and strengthen the health of students and employees of the educational institution.

 For the proper implementation of these powers, it is necessary to form a management structure for an educational institution that would allow achieving the intended goals and would be effective.